Armed Services Vocational Aptitude Battery: Armed Forces Qualification Test

-GED holders who earn 15 college credits 100 level or greater are considered equivalent to those holding high school diplomas so they need only the Tier I score to enlist.
-Eligibility is not determined by the score alone.
-Certain recruiting goal practices may require an applicant to achieve a higher score than the required minimum AFQT score in order to be considered for enlistment.
-Rules and regulations are subject to change; applicants should call their local recruiting center for up-to-date qualification information.
+GED holders who have earned 15 college credits in courses at the 100 level or higher are considered equivalent to those holding high school diplomas, so they need only the Tier I score to enlist.
+However, eligibility is not determined by the score alone.
+Depending on current recruitment goals an applicant may be required to achieve a higher score than the required minimum AFQT score in order to be considered for enlistment.
+Up-to-date information about eligibility requirements can be obtained from local recruiting centers.

-Law prohibits applicants in Category V from enlisting.
-In addition, there are constraints placed on Category IV recruits; recruits in Category IV must be high school diploma graduates but cannot be denied enlistment solely on this criteria if the recruit is needed to satisfy established strength requirements.
-Furthermore, the law constrains the percentage of accessions who can fall between Categories IV-V (currently, the limit is 20% of all persons originally enlisted in a given armed force in a given fiscal year).
+Applicants in Category V are legally ineligible for enlistment.
+Applicants in Category IV must be high school diploma holders (unless they are needed to satisfy “established strength” requirements).
+The law limits the percentage of accessions who can fall between Categories IV and V (currently, the limit is 20% of all persons originally enlisted in a given armed force in a given fiscal year).

 Composite scores

 In addition to the ASVAB's AFQT, each branch has military occupational specialty, or MOS, scores.
 Combinations of scores from the nine tests are used to determine qualification for a MOS.
 These combinations are called "aptitude area scores", "composite scores", or "line scores".
 Each of the five armed services has its own aptitude area scores and sets its own minimum composite scores for each MOS.